 How will this project solve this problem?

-Our team of volunteers with your support will provide additional support to over-stretched teaching staff.
-This will include providing teaching assistance, distributing reading materials, individually supporting the children in most need through mentorship, and organizing extra-curricular activities such as sports clubs, edutainment.
+Our team of volunteers with your support provide additional support to over-stretched teaching staff.
+This includes providing teaching assistance, distributing reading materials, individually supporting the children in most need through mentorship, and organizing extra-curricular activities such as sports, reading clubs, life skills mentoring.

 Potential Long Term Impact